-London, Ontario may not be the first city on your list of places to visit in Canada, but you should definitely consider making the trip.
-Although London is not (yet) known for its tourism, the city is working hard to change that.
+Although London, Ontario is not (yet) known for its tourism, the city is working hard to change that.
 It already has well-deserved reputation as an education and medical hub with Western University and Fanshawe College, and our hospitals (and Robarts Research Institute) are renowned for their groundbreaking research and medical training.
-But as its culinary and art scenes continue to grow, the city is on the brink of becoming a new tourism hub.
+But as its culinary and art scenes continue to grow, the city is becoming a new tourism hub.
 It’s the perfect size – large enough to attract entrepreneurs, small enough to not overwhelm.
 Plus, there are lots of fun things to do in London, Ontario!

 My own family’s history began here in London through a link to both education and medicine, when my dad, who was attending Western’s Medical School, met my mom, who was at the (then) Victoria School of Nursing.
 Throughout my life I’ve come and gone from London many times, but finally settled here for good 25 years ago.
 I love living in this city (along with over 350,000 other Londoners) and I’m still finding new and exciting things to do.

 When you think of theatre in Southwestern Ontario, Stratford is likely the first place to pop up, followed by Niagara-on-the-Lake and other smaller playhouses best known for summer entertainment.
 But what sets London’s Grand Theatre apart is that its productions are staged primarily during the fall and winter.
 Their playbill continues to be top notch year after year with an impressively curated lineup.
 If what’s happening onstage isn’t entertaining enough, the theatre itself comes with its own haunted tale about the strange disappearance of Toronto entrepreneur Ambrose Small who operated the Grand until he mysteriously vanished in 1919.